 What’s this got to do with the Unbreakable Rules?
 Nothing.
 (Unless I can invoke the catch-all Rule #9: Everything is Marketing.)
 I just wanted to write about it.
 I am addicted to SimCity, as I’ve said.
 And tax policy.

-Woman, walking in the park and talking: “I’m a moderate to severe brain cloud sufferer.
+Woman, jogging on the beach: “I’m a moderate to severe brain cloud sufferer.
 I’ve been living with the heartbreak of brain cloud symptoms for years.
 If you’re like me, you know that heartbreak.

 “But now there’s Enteraxol, a new medical breakthrough in managing the symptoms of moderate to severe brain cloudism.
 And it’s made all the difference in my life.